nriley/StreamVision/README.md

 What does it do?
 ----------------
 StreamVision displays what’s playing in your audio player and lets you control the audio player from the keyboard.
-It works with iTunes, the [Spotify desktop app](http://spotify.com/us/download/mac/) and the [Hermes](http://hermesapp.org) Pandora client.
+It works with iTunes, the [Spotify desktop app](http://spotify.com/us/download/mac/) and the [Hermes](http://hermesapp.org/) Pandora client.
 It includes special support for the [Radio Paradise](http://www.radioparadise.com/) stream.

 There's also some code in there that turns my stereo on and off with AirPlay, but that should only try to do anything if you have [XTension](http://www.machomeautomation.com/) installed.

-If nothing else, it can provide a reference on how to get album artwork and track information out of iTunes.
+If nothing else, it provides a reference for obtaining album artwork and track information from iTunes.

 Keyboard shortcuts
 ------------------